vxanthop/GTOV-clinical-trials/README.md

       First of all [start the MongoDB process](#start-the-mongodb-process).
 Then choose one of the following two ways to initialize the database:

-   * Download the mongodump from https://www.dropbox.com/sh/bgdz7289qs1t4t0/AAAwLr-rZxkCPQCeEE7uXxJTa?dl=0, extract inside `data/` and then run:
+   * Download the mongodump from https://www.dropbox.com/sh/bgdz7289qs1t4t0/AAAwLr-rZxkCPQCeEE7uXxJTa?dl=0, extract inside the `data/` folder and then run:

        ```bash
         $ mongorestore -d appathon_ntua data/mongodump/appathon_ntua
        ```

-    *  Download all the XML files from https://clinicaltrials.gov/AllPublicXML.zip, extract inside `data/`, run:
+    *  Download all the XML files from https://clinicaltrials.gov/AllPublicXML.zip, extract inside the `data/` folder, run:

        ```bash
        $ npm start